jdisset/MecaCell/README.md

 	World &getWorld() { return w; }
 ```

-It should also contains at least these 2 methods:
+It should also contain at least these 2 methods:
 ```c++
 	// called at initialisation
 	void init(int argc, char** argv) {